 Three things to know about the new EMV chip cards

 EMV chip cards are the new way to pay, but what kind of practical changes do they mean to the average merchant and consumer?
 If you own a business, you've probably seen countless notifications from your payment processor letting you know how important it is to switch your payment system to accept EMV chip cards.
 Maybe you've already done so without entirely understanding why, or maybe you still haven't made up your mind about whether or not this change is worth it.
-Here are the top 3 facts about the cards and related EMV technology you need to know.
+Here are the top 3 facts about the EMV chip card technology you need to know.

 1. EMV Chip Cards Reduce Fraud